ec-jrc/lisflood-model/2_stdLISFLOOD_soil-model/index.md

 3. The storage capacity of the soil is zero (i.e. no soil moisture storage in the direct runoff fraction)
 4. There is no groundwater storage

-​For open water (e.g. lakes, rivers) the water fraction parameter ($f_{water}$) defines the fraction that is covered with water (large lakes that are in direct connection with major river channels can be modelled using LISFLOOD's lake option, which is described in **Section XXXXXXXXXXXXXXXX**). **For water covered areas**, LISFLOOD assumes that:
+For open water (e.g. lakes, rivers) the water fraction parameter ($f_{water}$) defines the fraction that is covered with water (large lakes that are in direct connection with major river channels can be modelled using LISFLOOD's lake option, which is described in **Section XXXXXXXXXXXXXXXX**). **For water covered areas**, LISFLOOD assumes that:

 1. The loss of actual evaporation is equal to the potential evaporation on open water
 2. Any water that is not evaporated, reaches the surface is added directly to surface runoff